oslokommune/ukeweb_designsystem/src/organisms/headings/event/event.md

 (\*) mandatory

-See the patterns figure and infoList for more data field descriptions.
+See the patterns Figure and Info List for more data field descriptions.

 ps: the heading is not mandatory if it is overridden by passing content into the "topContent" block.